How to Make Your Own Kefir at Home (And Why You Might Get Addicted)

 You could buy it from the store, but here’s why homemade kefir is superior:

-• It’s often loaded with added sugars.
+- It’s often loaded with added sugars

-• It’s far more expensive than making it at home.
+- It’s far more expensive than making it at home

-• You get to control the tang and thickness.
+- You control the tang and thickness

 How to Make Milk Kefir: The No-Fuss Guide

 This is the part where people usually overthink it.
-You don’t need a lab or any fancy tools.

 Ingredients and Tools You’ll Need

-• 1 to 2 tablespoons of live milk kefir grains
+- 1 to 2 tablespoons of live milk kefir grains

-• 2 cups (about 500 mL) of fresh milk (cow or goat work best)
+- 2 cups (about 500 mL) of fresh milk (cow or goat work best)

-• A glass jar (quart size is perfect)
+- A glass jar (quart size is perfect)

-• A plastic or wooden spoon
+- A plastic or wooden spoon

-• A plastic mesh strainer
+- A plastic mesh strainer

 The Fermentation Begins

-1. Combine: Place about one tablespoon of kefir grains into your clean glass jar.
-Pour about two cups of milk over them.
-Gently stir with your non-metal spoon.
+Place about one tablespoon of kefir grains into your clean glass jar.

-2. Cover & Ferment: Cover the jar with your breathable cloth and secure it with a rubber band.
 Let it sit at room temperature (68–75°F / 20–24°C), away from sunlight, for 18 to 30 hours.

-3. Check for Doneness: It’s ready when the milk thickens (like a thin smoothie) and smells pleasantly sour.
 If it separates into clear whey and curds, it’s still fine — just more tart.

 Strain and Repeat